KleberVales/finance-administration-system/README.md

 The system follows a layered architecture:

-- Controller Layer → Handles HTTP requests
+- Controller Layer → Handles HTTP